Call Now for a FREE Consultation Call Now (800) 766-1000

 Negligence concerns how a “reasonable person” is expected to act in a specific situation.
 For example, a driver is expected to obey the rules of the road and drive at full attention to avoid putting themselves and other motorists in danger.
 If they cause an auto accident because they failed to observe these necessary precautions, they can be held liable for damages.

-Will the Person Who Caused My Injuries be Punished?
+Will the Person Who Caused My Injuries Be Punished?

 Personal injury cases are civil actions, not criminal actions.
 Defendants in personal injury lawsuits cannot receive jail terms or criminal fines since there was no malicious intent to harm the plaintiff—merely negligence.